Wine from the United Kingdom

 The United Kingdom is a major consumer of wine, although a minor grower and producer.
-Wine production in the UK has historically been perceived as less than ideal due to the cold climate, but warmer summers and grapes adapted to these conditions have played a role in increasing investment and sale of wines.
-Most is English sparkling wine, from vineyards across Southern England and sparkling wine from Wales where the climate is warmer than that of northern areas.
-Vineyards are becoming more commonplace in counties such as Essex, Sussex and Kent, where more varieties of wine can be produced due to the drier and warmer climate.
+Wine production in the UK has historically been perceived as less than ideal due to the cool climate, but warmer summers and grapes adapted to these conditions have played a role in increasing investment and sale of wines.
+Most is English sparkling wine, from vineyards across Southern England.
+Vineyards are becoming common in counties such as Essex, Sussex and Kent, where more varieties of wine can be produced due to the drier and warmer climate.

 Geography

 Wine from England

-The chalk limestone soils of Sussex, Kent and other portions of southern England are suitable for growing the grapes used to produce sparkling wine, and particularly on south-facing slopes, the climate, at least in recent years, is warm enough.
+There are currently 1030 commercial vineyards across England.
+All regions of England and Wales have vineyards and many are suitable for growing the grapes used to produce sparkling wine, and, particularly on south-facing slopes, the climate, at least in recent years, is warm enough.
 At the last official count, the Wine Standards Board reported that there were just over 450 vineyards producing wine throughout England.
 The largest of these is Chapel Down in Kent, as of mid-2018 when they became the largest winery and vineyard in England.